linode/docs/docs/websites/hosting-a-website-ubuntu-18-04/index.md

 {{< /file >}}

     {{< note >}}
 The 128M setting for `memory_limit` is a general guideline.
 While this value should be sufficient for most websites, larger websites and some web applications may require 256 megabytes or more.
 {{< /note >}}

-3. Save the changes by pressing `Control-x` and then pressing `y`.
+1. Save the changes by pressing `Control-X` and then `Y`.
 Hit `Enter` to confirm the changes.

-4. Create the `/var/log/php/` directory for the PHP error log:
+1. Create the `/var/log/php/` directory for the PHP error log:

         sudo mkdir -p /var/log/php

-5. Change the owner of the `/var/log/php/` directory to `www-data`, the user under which PHP runs:
+1. Change the owner of the `/var/log/php/` directory to `www-data`:

         sudo chown www-data /var/log/php

-6. Restart Apache to load the PHP module:
+1. Restart Apache to load the PHP module:

         sudo service apache2 restart